 The LEDs grouped near the middle of the board are divided into two vertical sets of eight LEDs (16 total).
-Each vertical set of eight LEDs represents one of the R10000 microprocessors installed on the Node board.
-When only one R10000 microprocessor is installed, you can expect to see LED activity on only one vertical set of LEDs.
+Each vertical set of eight LEDs represents one of the 64-bit microprocessors installed on the Node board.
+When only one microprocessor is installed, you can expect to see LED activity on only one vertical set of LEDs.

 As a general rule, the bottom LEDs should always show some activity while the system is powered on.
-The bottom LEDs serve as a kind of "heartbeat" that indicates when an R10000 microprocessor is alive, even if the system is not generally active.

-The other seven LEDs light up as the processes that the R10000 microprocessor runs increase.
-The more work the R10000 microprocessor is doing, the more LED activity you see on the Node board.
+The bottom LEDs serve as a kind of "heartbeat" that indicates when a microprocessor is alive, even if the system is not generally active.
+The other seven LEDs light up as the processes that the 64-bit microprocessor runs increase.
+The more work the microprocessor is doing, the more LED activity you see on the Node board.

-Figure 2-8 Node Board LEDs
+Figure 2-7 Node Board LEDs